 When steel is galvanized, it is immersed in a bath of molten zinc, where it alloys with the iron in the steel to form zinc/iron alloy layers.
 These layers form the basis of the coating, which is covered with free zinc as the steel lifts from the galvanizing bath.
 The result is a robust, durable, corrosion-protective finish that will last many years.

-Without a galvanized coating, steel would corrode, and its lifespan would be short.
-However, with a galvanized coating, steel can last between 34 and 170 years before the base steel is exposed.
+Without a galvanized coating, steel corrodes rapidly, leading to a short lifespan.
+However, with a galvanized coating, steel can last for decades before the base steel is exposed, giving long term protection.
 This means that steel can be used for the original purpose for which it was fabricated, and – once the project is dismantled – the steel is still good enough to be used elsewhere.

 Facilitating ease of reuse